South Asia·Pakistan·Updated May 3, 2026

 What scams target tourists in Islamabad?

-The most frequently reported tourist scams in Islamabad are Benazir Bhutto Airport Taxi Overcharge, Fake Northern Areas Tour Operator, Faisal Mosque Donation Pressure, with 2 classified as high severity.
+The most frequently reported tourist scams in Islamabad are Fake Northern Pakistan Tour Agency Websites, Benazir Bhutto Airport Taxi Overcharge, Fake Northern Areas Tour Operator, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Kandy and Mumbai.
+Similar patterns are also documented in Kandy and Kochi.

 Are taxis safe in Islamabad?

-Taxis in Islamabad carry documented risk for tourists — 1 transport-related scam is on record.
+Taxis in Islamabad carry documented risk for tourists — 2 transport-related scams are on record.
 Use the InDrive or Careem app to book a ride before exiting the terminal.
 Official airport taxi counters inside the arrivals hall also post fixed rates.
 Confirm the fare in PKR before entering any vehicle.
 Where available, verified ride-hailing apps (Uber, Grab, or local equivalents) are generally safer than street taxis.

 Is Islamabad safe at night for tourists?